Probabilistic construction of Toda conformal field theories: Some detailed perspectives

 \subsubsection{Local conformal structure of Toda Field Theories}

-In LCFT, the Weyl anomaly (combined with diffeomorphism invariance of the theory) is in some sense equivalent to the existence of a holomorphic current: the stress-energy tensor $T(z)$.
-The expression of this tensor can be obtained by formally derivating the correlation function with respect to the metric
+In Liouville CFT, the Weyl anomaly (combined with diffeomorphism invariance of the theory) is in some sense equivalent to the existence of a holomorphic current: the stress-energy tensor $T(z)$.
+The expression of this tensor can be obtained by formally differentiating the correlation function with respect to the metric

 and then setting $T\coloneqq T_{z,z}+\frac{c}{12}t$ where $t$ is explicit and depends on the background metric $g$.
 The first Ward identity